lreb/AWS-Developer-Certification/Readme.md

 It is a very well-known utility among all the AWS Services and is mainly used in warehouse equipment.

 ### SQS
+This component has been mainly designed to act as a mediator between different controllers.
+This is an additional cushioning for the managers at Amazon.

 ### Easy Email Service
 This service allows customers and clients to address email utilization through normal SMTP or RESTFUL API.